Under the Skin (2013 film): Casting

 Gemma Arterton, Eva Green, January Jones, Abbie Cornish and Olivia Wilde were considered for the lead.
 In 2015, Arterton said that she had been Glazer's first choice but the film had needed a bigger star to get funding.
 The role went to Scarlett Johansson, who remained committed to the project for four years before it was made.
 Johansson was known for her roles in blockbusters such as the Marvel Cinematic Universe films.
 Glazer said: "It made a great deal of sense to cast somebody very well known out of context.
 I remember seeing her walking along the street in a pink jumper on a long lens and she looks like an exotic insect on the wrong continent."
 Despite her fame, Johansson was rarely recognised, as members of the public did not believe it could be her.
 For the role, she learnt to drive a van and mastered an English accent.

-Jeremy McWilliams, a championship road racer, was cast as the motorcyclist, as the film required a skillful motorcyclist who could ride through the Scottish Highlands at high speeds in bad weather.
+Jeremy McWilliams, a championship road racer, was cast as the film required a skillful motorcyclist who could ride through the Scottish Highlands at high speeds in bad weather.
 The logger was played by the owner of a location researched for the film.
 For the man with disfigurement, Glazer did not want to use prosthetics; the production team contacted the charity Changing Faces, which supports people with facial disfigurements.
 The role went to Adam Pearson, who has neurofibromatosis and had worked in television production.
 Pearson's suggestions about how Johansson's character could lure his character were used in the script.